Merina Kingdom: British influence

 After the British emerged victorious from the Napoleonic wars, they captured the French Mascarene Islands which lie east of Madagascar.
 These islands facilitated the export of slaves and agricultural products.
 Some of the first stories of Madagascar to be told in Britain were those told by Robert Drury, a shipwrecked British sailor who wrote about the Malagasy slave trade of in his journal that would be published and widely distributed in England.
 It was this fixation on the slave trade in Madagascar that initially drew the British to the Merina, giving the Merina the firepower to extend their empire and trading networks across Madagascar.
 Though the British later returned the island of Réunion to France, they retained Mauritius and included it in the second British-Merina treaty of 1820.
 This treaty declared an end to the export of slaves in Madagascar under the Merina crown.
 However, the internal slave market still boomed after 1820 despite British efforts.
-It is estimated that between 6,000 to 10,000 slaves per year were exported from Antananarivo by 1820.
+It is estimated that between 6,000 and 10,000 slaves per year were exported from Antananarivo by 1820.
 In 1828, Ranavalona I revoked the second British-Merina treaty and expelled most foreigners from Madagascar by 1836.